-By default, the system maps the volumes attached to an instance to drive letters.
-The system can choose any available drive letter.
 To choose the drive letters for your volumes, click Mappings.
 In the DriveLetterSetting dialog box, specify the Volume Name and Drive Letter values for each volume, and then click OK.
-We recommend that you select driver letters starting at the end of the alphabet (Z:, Y:, and so on) to avoid conflicts with drive letters that are already in use.
+We recommend that you select drive letters that avoid conflicts with drive letters that are likely to be in use, such as drive letters in the middle of the alphabet.

-After you specify a drive letter mapping and attach a volume with same label as one of the volume names that you specified, EC2Config automatically assigns that volume the drive letter that you specified for it.
+After you specify a drive letter mapping and attach a volume with same label as one of the volume names that you specified, EC2Config automatically assigns your specified drive letter to that volume.
 However, the drive letter mapping fails if the drive letter is already in use.
 Note that EC2Config doesn't change the drive letters of volumes that were already mounted when you specified the drive letter mapping.